On the Information Dimension of Stochastic Processes: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:prelim} we introduce the notation and revise preliminary results on the R\'enyi information dimension of RVs and random vectors.
-In Section~\ref{sec:dimrate}, we present our definition of the information dimension rate of a stationary stochastic process, discuss its connection to the rate-distortion dimension, and compute the information dimension rate of stationary Gaussian processes.
-In Section~\ref{sec:poorrate}, we revise the information dimension proposed by Jalali and Poor and discuss its relation to $\dimpinrate$.
+In Section~\ref{sec:prelim}, we introduce the notation used in this paper.
+In Section~\ref{sec:RID}, we present preliminary results on the R\'enyi information dimension of RVs and random vectors.
+In Section~\ref{sec:dimrate}, we present our definition of the information dimension rate of a stochastic process, discuss its connection to the rate-distortion dimension, and compute the information dimension rate of stationary Gaussian processes.
+In Section~\ref{sec:poorrate}, we review the information dimension proposed by Jalali and Poor and discuss its relation to $\infodim{\{X_t\}}$.
+In Section~\ref{sec:operational}, we briefly discuss the operational meanings of information dimension in compressed sensing and zero-distortion recovery.
 Section~\ref{sec:discussion} concludes the paper with a discussion of the obtained results.
-Some of the proofs are deferred to the appendix.
+Some of the proofs are deferred to the appendices.